 2. Polkadog Chicken Littles

 With only 3 ingredients, Chicken Littles are crunchy treats that are packed with flavour.
 They are dehydrated at a low temperature to make them softer than the average biscuit, but still crunchy enough to satisfy your dog's munchies.

 These little bits are high in protein and very low in fat to provide a hearty meat flavour without being too calorie-dense.
-We recommend these training treats for medium to large-breed puppies.
+We recommend these training treats for puppies.